1 Year On Campus Masters Program

 Research Design, Digital Methods and Data Skills

-Graduate outcomes are very promising: graduates go on to succeed as data scientists or consultants in both private and public sectors, including consultancy, engineering, government, the third sector, research institutes, and think-tanks.
-These roles typically involve high-impact spatial data analysis and strategy.
-Proudly, Bristol ranks first in the UK for Geography and Environmental Studies research and is fifth overall in the Times Higher Education REF 2021, with 94% of its research rated world-leading or internationally excellent.
+Graduate outcomes are very strong – our graduates have gone on to thrive as data scientists and consultants across a wide range of sectors.
+You’ll find them working in consultancy, engineering, government, the third sector, research institutes, and think tanks.
+These careers often involve using spatial data to tackle complex, high-impact challenges and to guide strategy.
+We’re also proud that Bristol ranks first in the UK for Geography and Environmental Studies research and fifth overall in the Times Higher Education REF 2021, with 94% of our research recognised as world-leading or internationally excellent.

 Embark on your educational journey with confidence!
 Our team of admission experts is here to guide you through the process.
 Book a free session now to receive personalized advice, assistance with applications, and insights into your dream school.
 Whether you're applying to college, graduate school, or specialized programs, we're here to help you succeed.